emqxarchive/emqx-docs-en/source/config.rst

     ## listener.ssl.external.reuse_sessions = on

-Whether to force passwords to be set in the order specified by the server, not by the client:
+Whether to force ciphers to be set in the order specified by the server, not by the client:

 .. code-block:: properties